Governance Statement

 EDI Strategy

-During 2021, Sport England and UK Sport issued a revised Code for Sports Governance.
-The Board undertook a preliminary review of StreetGames’ governance arrangements in relation to the Code.
+During 20221, Sport England and UK Sport issued a revised Code for Sports Governance.
+During 2022/3 The Board undertook a full self assessment of StreetGames’ governance arrangements in relation to the Code.
 It concluded that the charity is broadly in compliance with the new, more demanding requirements, although further work was identified in a limited number of areas, including:

 An action plan is now in place and performance against this will be monitored regularly.